 Teradici’s PCoIP technology is similar to that implemented in KVM over IP.
-It is a standard that has been adopted by a number of manufacturers.
-A user wants to take over control of servers remotely and across the network.
-Unlike KVM, PCoIP compresses and encrypts image pixels and transports them to the PCoIP terminal which decompresses and decrypts them and displays the images on your screen(s).
-To ensure high transmission speeds, it uses the available bandwidth efficiently and dynamically.
-As a result, users can access a server from anywhere without the video quality being degraded.
-What is more, absolute security is guaranteed because no sensitive information leaves the data center, only the corresponding pixels.
+In fact, PC over IP is a standard that has been adopted by a number of manufacturers.
+For example, as a user, you want to take over control of different servers from different locations remotely, especially VMware virtual desktops.
+Furthermore, PCoIP compresses and encrypts image pixels directly from the inside of the server and transports them to the PC over IP terminal.
+Then it displays the images on your screen(s).
+In addition, to ensure high transmission speeds, it uses the available bandwidth efficiently and dynamically.
+As a result, users can access a server from anywhere without degrading the video quality.
+What is more, it guarantees you absolute security because no sensitive information leaves the data center, only the corresponding pixels.

-Thanks to VMware, the PCoIP protocol is compatible with virtual servers.
+And thanks to VMware, the PCoIP protocol is compatible with virtual servers.
 The user accesses the servers via the VMware-compatible software installed on a laptop, a tablet, a smartphone or an all-in-one computer.